futoin/cid-tool/README.rst

 Development
 -----------

 Current goal is to get a feature-complete tool.
-There is a strong conception, but some parts of code became messy.
+There is a strong concept, but some parts of code became messy.
 Refactoring is postponed after feature stabilization.